IshanKashyap01/IshanKashyap01/Commit Tags.md

 Code structure is changed but the functionality remains the same.
 Include changes made for readability as well.

+### Docs

+Documentation is added to the project.
+Includes all types of documentation such as javadoc, SRS, etc.

 ### Test

 Unit tests are added